Brazilian Wax Etiquette - Embarrassing Questions Answered

 However, in regards to Brazilian wax etiquette, it would be best practice to use the restroom before your appointment begins.
 It gives you ample opportunity to clean up if you didn’t have time to do so earlier and relieve your bladder.

-During the Brazilian wax, gentle pressure is often applied after the wax pull to relieve some pain.
+During a Brazilian wax, gentle pressure is often applied after the wax pull to relieve some pain.
 This mild pressure tends to push on the bladder, making you feel the urge to go, even if you didn’t think you needed to before.

 Even if you don’t think you need to before your waxing begins, use the restroom.
 You’ll be thankful you did!